thoughtworksarts/thoughtworksarts.github.io/app/_newsletters/2018-04-26-announcing-new-robotics-residents.markdown

 During major social holidays (such as International Women's Day, World AIDS Day, Earth Day, etc), the campaign will be "activated" and artists will be encouraged to share their SDG-inspired creative content with the hashtag #Create2030.
 This allows UN/NGO agencies and other partners working on the SDGs to identify possible creative partners.

 {% include image file='create-2030.png'
+   alt='The #Create2030 logo'
    caption='The #Create2030 Campaign by Lisa Russell' %}

 Are you Interested in arts and machine learning? **Gene Kogan** is teaching a one-week [Machine Learning for New Media Art workshop at Anderson Ranch](https://www.andersonranch.org/workshop/machine-learning-for-new-media-art-p1026-18/) this August, in Aspen Colorado.
 You may be able to get a discount if you contact Director of Programs, Andrea Wallace, so act fast!

 ## Join Creative Tech Week's 10-day Festival for Creative Technologists

 [Creative Tech Week 2018](http://creativetechweek.nyc/) brings together interdisciplinary developers, designers, executives and artists in the creative technology field for networking, discovery, conferences, AR/VR, AI, interactive art, and performances.
 The programing features over 100 experts across New York City for events including [VR Night](https://www.eventbrite.com/e/vr-night-and-arts-hub-at-creative-tech-week-tickets-43636880083), the intimate [CryptoCreative](https://www.eventbrite.com/e/cryptocreative-symposium-at-creative-tech-week-tickets-43637596225?aff=erelpanelorg) symposium and the [CTW2018 Conference](https://www.eventbrite.com/e/creative-tech-week-conference-hub-tickets-43199425645?aff=erelpanelorg).

 {% include image file='ctw.jpg'
-   alt='Creative Tech Week' %}
+   alt='A person speaking at Creative Tech Week' %}

 [Get your tickets now](https://www.eventbrite.com/e/creative-tech-week-conference-hub-tickets-43199425645?discount=CREATIVETECH) for Creative Tech Week 2018 in NYC, May 3-12.
 Members of the Thoughtworks Arts community can receive a special 20% discount with the code CREATIVETECH.

 ## Directors and Alumni News